webuild-consortium/webuild-github-policies/docs/03-onboarding-procedures.md

 1. Identify repository needed
 2. Explain reason for access
 3. Contact your WP/Group/UC lead
-4. Lead evaluates and approves/denies
+4. Lead evaluates and approves or denies
 5. Lead grants access or escalates to Technical Coordinator

 ---